-1. Should we commit to a Community Stadium at Tauranga/Wharepai Domain in this decade?
+1. Should we commit to a Community Stadium at Tauranga Domain in this decade?

-As one of New Zealand's fastest growing cities we want to create community spaces where people can come together to do the things they love.
+Population growth in Western Bay of Plenty and Tauranga has increased demand for infrastructure now and into the future.
 One piece of key infrastructure our sub-region lacks is a modern, fit-for-purpose community stadium.